nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 3. User requests to edit person.
 4. User enters details to modify a specific person.
 5. ContaX updates the specified person.
-6. ContaX displays a message indicating that the person was successfully edited.
+6. ContaX displays a message indicating that the person was successfully edited.<br>&nbsp;
     Use case ends.

 **Extensions**